 The link between the central nervous system and gut microbiome has been of significant interest in recent years.
 Reduced gut health has been linked to anxiety and mood function in dogs and cats.
 Probiotics help to restore normal a normal gut microbiome and therefore have a potential role in the prevention of anxiety and behavioural issues.
 Previous anxiolytic supplements have focused on introducing materials that are aimed at the monoamine neurotransmitters of the brain and not the health of the gut.
 Now researchers are concentrating on improving gut health alongside working with an animal behaviourist for dogs with many behavioural problems.

 A clear link has been established between the health and amount of the beneficial bacteria of the gut and the effect this has on the brain and hence mood function.
+Therefore, fibre for dogsis so important to their health and well-being.

 The body maintains symbiotic relationships with prokaryotic organisms, some of which are known as probiotics.
 In the gastrointestinal tract, these organisms help metabolize food and maintain intestinal health.
 Probiotics compete with pathogenic bacteria for physical space and nutrients in the host tissue.
 Probiotics are thought to be able to block pathogenic bacteria from finding a spot on the host tissue to bind and grow.